VW CLUB OF OKLAHOMA BY-LAWS

 Article III.
 MEMBERSHIP

 Section 2.
-Spouses or partners, may participate in all Club activities, but are not permitted to vote at Club Business Meetings unless they are a Member.
+Spouses or partners, may participate in all Club activities.

 Article V. CLUB RULES